corb555/Task-Score/README.md

 ### Variables
 *Target Health* - 100=healthy, 0=dead
 *Health* - 100=healthy, 0=dead
 *Anger* - 100=angry, 0=calm.
 Damage to the agent increases anger.
 Time decreases anger (based on the rate set in Attribute Manager)
+*MeleeWeapons* - 0 none, 100=most powerful weapon.
+For example: 40 Club, 60 Knife, 65 Sword.
-*Weapons* - 0 none, 100=most powerful weapon.
-For example: 60 Knife, 65 Sword, 95 Rocket Launcher.
+*RangeWeapons* - 0 none, 100=most powerful weapon.
+For example:  75 Pistol, 85 Assault Rifle 95 Rocket Launcher.
 *Ammo* - 100=full, 0=empty.
-Note: this is not the number of bullets, it is the percent of "adequate" ammunition.
-A rocket launcher with 12 rockets would be considered full and would return a score of 100.
+Note: this is the percent of "adequate" ammunition, not the number of bullets.
+A rocket launcher with 12 rockets would return a score of 100.
+An assault rifle with 12 bullets would return a score of 3.

 ### Setup
 1. Add the Shooter Variables Component to your agent.